UNIVERSE-HPC/course-material/libraries/pybamm/06_final_exercises.md

 5. Using the parameter values found in the previous question, modify the `Chen2020` parameter set to work with the half-cell models.

 ## Exercise 4: Batch study and sensitivity analysis
-One of the first examples we saw in [CROSSREF]() was how to compare various PyBaMM models.
+One of the first examples we saw in [lesson 1](./01_running_pybamm.md) was how to compare various PyBaMM models.
 The goal of this exercise is to explore how to compare various simulations and perform sensitivity analysis.
-1. Compare the SPM, SPMe and DFN models as explained in [CROSSREF]().
+1. Compare the SPM, SPMe and DFN models as explained in [lesson 1](./01_running_pybamm.md).
 2. PyBaMM has the `BatchStudy` function that allows to streamline comparisons.
 Repeat the comparison above but using `BatchStudy`.
 Tip: check the docs for more information about this function.
 3. Compare the three models for two parameter sets of your choice.
 Tip: you may want to check what the `permutations` option does.
 4. Perform a parameter sweep for one parameter and one model of your choice.